thelfer/MFrontGenericInterfaceSupport/docs/web/error_handling.md

 The `Context` class is used for standard error management.

+### Terminating the program

+`Context::terminate` allows to terminate the program.
+This shall only be used when an internal error is detected, for instance when an invariant of the code is not respected.
+This method calls the terminal handler registred by `Context::setTerminateHandler`.
+The default terminate handler prints the current error stack on `std::cerr` and calls `std::terminate`.

 ### Reporting error to end-user

 The `Context` class inherits from the `ErrorBacktrace` class, which has